uwblueprint/llsc/PARTICIPANT_DASHBOARD_PLAN.md

 6. **Request new volunteers endpoint** ✅
    - Participant (or admin on their behalf) can call `POST /matches/request-new-volunteers` (with optional message).
 Existing matches are deleted and, if provided, a matching task is created with the participant’s note.

-7. **Time block consistency**
+7. **Time block consistency** ✅
-   - Decide on granularity (hourly vs 30/15 combinations) and update both the `TimeRange` validator and `SuggestedTimesService` generator accordingly.
+   - `TimeRange` now accepts half-hour boundaries, and all suggested-time generators use 30-minute increments on the hour or half-hour.

 8. **Frontend implementation**
    - Replace placeholder dashboard with data-driven layout aligned to the Figma frame (`6244:128292`).